coverclock/com-diag-hazer/README.md

 program.
 I run it, along with my own software, and a script that periodically runs NTP query (ntpq), 24x7 on a Raspberry Pi with a touch-sensitive LCD display.
-This makes it easy for me to keep an eye on GPS and other constellations and on my various NTP micro-servers.
+This makes it easy for me to keep an eye on GPS and other constellations and on my various NTP micro-servers that depend upon GNSS constellations for their clock discipline.

 # Abstract